 Best 4K TVs under $500 at a glance

-Why you should buy this: It’s big, brimming with features, and looks fantastic.
+Why you should buy this: It’s brimming with features, and looks fantastic.

-Who it’s for: Anyone who wants a large, versatile 4K TV that doesn’t cost a ton of dough.
+Who it’s for: Anyone who wants a versatile 4K TV with superb picture quality.

 Here’s a look at some of the instructions you can mumble its way:

 Gamers will appreciate the 5-Series’ automatic game settings like low-latency and optimized picture processing to ensure the on-screen action is as immediate as possible.

 Factor in four HDMI slots for hooking up all your accessories, be it a streaming device (although seeing as this particular model comes bundled with Roku streaming software, you shouldn’t need one), a gaming console, a DVR, or maybe even all three, and — ding, ding, ding — theis the clear winner.